spring-attic/spring-scala/README.md

 **This is not the official build from Pivotal.
-I have forked the project to ultimately get a stable release for both Scala 2.10 and 2.11**
+I have forked the project to ultimately get a stable release for both Scala 2.10 and 2.11** --norru

 # Spring Scala